arduino/docs-content/content/software/plc-ide/tutorials/can-setup/content.md

 ### Next Steps

 Now that you have completed the setup of the Portenta Machine Control and its CAN bus communication with the Arduino PLC IDE, you can continue with:
-- Plug a CAN sensor to your device and get its data.
+- Plug a CAN sensor into your device and get its data.
 - Expand your CAN bus network with more nodes sending and receiving messages from each one of them.